 This is the last week of an embryo and further, it is known as a fetus and grows as a fetal part.

-The journey of the embryo till here is smooth and a mother needs to take care of it during this period.
+The journey of the embryo till here is smooth and a mother needs to take care of it during this the first 10 weeks of the gestation.

 Also, if you’re someone who is not looking to continue with the pregnancy can choose to end the gestation with the help of an online MTP kit before 9 weeks.
 Till the fetus is in the embryo phase, the pregnancy can be terminated.